Pr1yansh1/Clinical-Trial-Prediction/README.md

 # XGBoost and RandomForest Classifier for Clinical Trial Data

 This repository hosts the code for analyzing clinical trial data using XGBoost and RandomForest classifiers.
 The classifiers have been fine-tuned for optimal performance on the provided datasets.
+The features and data are from previous research done: [HINT](https://github.com/futianfan/clinical-trial-outcome-prediction).

 ## Repository Structure
-- `top/`: Root directory containing all project files.
+- `top/`: Root directory containing all project files including embedding models from HINT.
   - `data/`: Contains datasets for training, validation, and testing.
   - `model2.py`: Python script with the XGBoost and RandomForest classifier implementations.